cathy-houli/DEEPL/README.md

      The data simulation and benchmarking scripts are available at: https://github.com/hitbc/deSALT.
-     The source code of DEEPL are available at: https://github.com/cathy-houli/DEEPL
+     The source code of DEEPL are available at: https://github.com/cathy-houli/DEEPL evaluation program for real data are available at: https://github.com/cathy-houli/DEEPL/evaluation

 Contact
 ============